Canop/broot/website/docs/conf_file.md

     default_flags = "gh"

-Those flags can still be overriden at launch with the negating ones.
+Those flags can still be overridden at launch with the negating ones.
 For example if you don't want to see hidden files at a specific launch, do

     br -H